xen-project/xen/docs/guest-guide/x86/hypercall-abi.rst

 Creating Hypercall Pages
 ------------------------

-Guests which are started using the PV boot protocol may set set ``XEN_ELFNOTE_HYPERCALL_PAGE`` to have the nominated page written as a hypercall page during construction.
+Guests which are started using the PV boot protocol may set ``XEN_ELFNOTE_HYPERCALL_PAGE`` to have the nominated page written as a hypercall page during construction.
 This mechanism is common for PV guests, and allows hypercalls to be issued with no additional setup.